kamilsan/medical-image-similarity/README.md

 Implementation of a simple model that finds the image of most similar skin condition to the one from query image.
 FaceNet-based architecture with triplet loss was trained on HAM10000 dataset to realize this task.
 ResNet18 was selected as a backbone model.

-This was a project for Sementic Analysis of Images (2022) course.
+This was a project for Semantic Analysis of Images (2022) course.

 Utilized tools and technologies: